nnikolash/go-shdep/README.md

 * manages `updtree.Node` to provide method `NotifyUpdated()`,
 * calculates hash of the object based on its parameters, which then used as object ID.

 It is not mandatory to use it, but usually it is convenient.
-You can create your own base, e.g. with embedded `EventPullStorage`.
+You can create your own base, e.g. with built-in `EventPullStorage`, with logger, with storing of init params etc.

 **WARNING:** It is critical to pass ALL parameters into `NewSharedObjectBase()`.
 If not all parameters are passed, then objects with different parameters might have same ID and will be considered as "equal" or "same" upon registration.
 This will lead to unexpected and confusing behaviour and your calculations will be incorrect.